 - Do you need prior authorization for specialist referrals from your primary care provider in your home service area, and will the cost of specialist care here be reimbursed at the same rate as if you were at home?

 - Are laboratory, X-ray, and other diagnostic tests covered if ordered by practitioners outside your normal service area?

 - Do you have a co-pay for prescription medications?
 What is the co-pay, and what does it cover concerning the brand name or generic medications?
 Do you need to show a prescription card when you pick up medications from a pharmacy?
 Does your insurer offer a mail-order service for regularly-used medications (such as blood pressure meds) at a lower rate?

 - Does your health insurer have a drug formulary and cover only certain medications?

 - Do you have mental health coverage, and what is your mental health co-pay?
 Are you limited to a certain number of mental health visits per year?

 - Does your home insurance company have a reciprocal agreement with an insurance company in the Puget Sound area?
-For example, if you have Kaiser Permanente insurance, you may be able to receive care at local Kaiser clinics.
+For example, if you have Kaiser Permanente insurance, you may receive care at local Kaiser clinics.